Sunday, 19 October 2025

 • the fact is also that it is many orders of magnitude easier for others to get used to my screaming

-Even channelling anger into initial measures with the ultimate goal of expropriating the polluters responsible for runaway climate change and ensuring every single confiscated cent pays for remedies and compensation at zero cost to the sufferers stands infinitely easier and more likely than the two possibilities in point form above.
+Channelling anger into initial measures with the ultimate goal of expropriating the polluters and ensuring every confiscated cent pays for remedies and compensation at zero cost to the sufferers stands infinitely easier and more likely than the two possibilities noted three paragraphs above.
 It is also really gross to say that catastrophic climate change is not as bad as having me scream and scream until it rains — which will be never.
-Were education not clouded by capitalist dogma, the facts and solutions about climate change could be understood much more accurately at much less cost at a much younger age.
-That capitalism is the cause of climate change is undeniably demonstrated by such documents as:

-That genuine socialism — a society in which workers run production without bosses via instantly recallable workers’ councils and production is planned in the collective need — could potentially solve the climate catastrophe with a rapidity that would be miraculous to modern eyes is also virtually undeniable.
 That the wealthy oil sheikhs and coal barons have an incomprehensible amount to lose is also undeniable.
-In fact, the rich polluters who profit from runaway global warming would minimally need to be stripped of all bar one-billionth of their accumulated wealth to reduce that wealth to a level sufficient to maintain a society in which mass interest groups actually have any influence upon government policy, as Red Flag discussed in their ‘The United States Is Not a Democracy’ in 2020.
-After the Kyōtō Protocol, BDS campaigns against the Gulf petromonarchies — highest per capita emitters yet permitted carte blanche emissions increases —were already overdue, yet the blindness of socialist groups obsessed with prewar conflicts with Zionism meant that only in 2015 did anyone even suggest BDS was deserved more by the oil monarchies than by Israel.
+Indeed, the polluters who gain their wealth from runaway global warming would minimally need to be stripped of all bar one-billionth of their accumulated wealth to reduce that wealth to a level adequate to maintain a society in which mass interest groups actually have any influence upon government policy.
+Red Flag discussed this in their ‘The United States Is Not a Democracy’ from 2020.
+After the Kyōtō Protocol, BDS-type campaigns against the Gulf petromonarchies — globally the greatest per capita emitters yet permitted carte blanche emissions increases — were already overdue.
+However, the blindness of socialist groups obsessed with prewar conflicts with Zionism meant that only in 2015 did anyone even suggest BDS was deserved more by the oil monarchies than by Israel.